fabricio-p/c-vector/README.md

       Will free the vector.

 ### Example
-Enabling [fat-pointer mode](#Fat-pointer-mode) and defining a new vector type and it's functions.
+Enabling [pointer mode](#Pointer-mode) and defining a new vector type and it's functions.
 ```c
 #define CVECTOR_FATPOINTER
 #include <c-vector/lib.h>